-- Keep all water out of operated ear.
-When showering, bathing, or washing hair, place some Vaseline on cotton ball and insert into ear canal.
-When finished washing or bathing, remove cotton ball and wipe ear dry.
+Keep all water out of the operated ear.
+When showering, bathing, or washing hair, place some Vaseline on a cotton ball and insert it into the ear canal.
+When finished washing or bathing, remove the cotton ball and wipe the ear dry.

 Do not blow your nose or lift objects heavier than 10 pounds.

 If you need to sneeze, keep your mouth wide open to avoid exerting excessive pressure in the back of the nose.

 Avoid strenuous activities.
 You may continue most other regular activities.

 The head dressing (if any) can be removed the day after surgery.
 You may wipe the area around the ear with a clean, damp cloth.
 Avoid excessive manipulation of any incisions.